fsemiz/Introduction-To-Data-Structures/IntroductionToDataStructures-Part-II.md

 **Floating-point numbers:** If the keys are real numbers between 0 and 1, we might just multiply by M and round off to the nearest integer to get an index between 0 and M-1.
 Although it is intuitive, this approach is defective because it gives more weight to the most significant bits of the keys; the least significant bits play no role.
 One way to address this situation is to use modular hashing on the binary representation of the key (this is what Java does).

 **Strings:** Modular hashing works for long keys such as strings, too: we simply treat them as huge integers.
-For example, the code below computes a modular hash function for a String s, where R is a small prime integer (Java uses 31).
+For example, the code below computes a modular hash function for a String s, where R is a small prime integer (Java uses 31 - Why 31???
+It's prime, so that when the user mods out by another number, they have no common factors (unless it's a multiple of 31).
+31 is also a Mersenne prime (like 127 or 8191) which is a prime number that is one less than a power of 2.
+This means that the mod can be done with one shift and one subtract if the machine's multiply instruction is slow.).

 ```Java
 int hash = 0;